easonchaiii/hacktoberfest-2021-puzzles/README_TEMPLATE.md

 ## 📝 Rules

 All you need to do is modify the `solution.txt` file with the correct answer and make a pull request!
+Note: Remember to keep the format exactly the same!

 ## ❓ Puzzle